 "Both in politics and in science ... no one can make it on his own any more," the German Chancellor Angela Merkel said in a stunning speech to the Falling Walls science community.

 On Monday, the world's eyes were on Berlin.
 "Gänsehaut-Tag" ("Goose-bump Day") was how one TV commentator described the anniversary of the day on which, 20 years ago, the Berlin Wall collapsed.
 And indeed, to watch the crowds that night gather in front of the Brandenburger Tor, peacefully commemorating the events that led to the reunification of Germany after 28 years of East-West separation, was a deeply emotional moment.

-In her forty-minute speech that was rewarded by a standing ovation, Merkel did not forget to remind the audience that - despite all the euphoria about the collapse of the Berlin Wall - 9 November was also a very black day in the history of Germany.
+In her forty-minute speech that was rewarded by a standing ovation, Merkel did not forget to remind the audience that—despite all the euphoria about the collapse of the Berlin Wall—9 November was also a very black day in the history of Germany.
 During the night of 9-10 November, 1938, the Nazis ran a coordinated attack on Jewish people and their property.
-A hundred Jews were killed, and many thousands put into concentration camps.
+One hundred Jews were killed, and many thousands put into concentration camps.
 Because the raging crowd also destroyed most Jewish shops and 267 synagoges, the night is remembered as "Kristallnacht" or 'The night of broken glass." return to Newsline #107